-Expectation for clinic time is based on the block the clerks are in and is counted by the half day.
+Clinic time is counted by the half day.
 A clinic is defined as 4-5 hours of patient contact and does not include academic sessions.
-One half day a week may be with a member of the inter-professional team who provides care to your patient population or may include a community-based medical experience, for example, a ride along with the local paramedics.
-Of note, we respect the judgment of preceptors with regard to counting clinical half days.
+One half day a week may be with a member of the inter-professional team who provides care to your patient population or may include a community-based medical experience: for example, a ride along with the local paramedics.
+Of note, we respect the judgment of preceptors regarding counting clinical half days.
 Your schedule may not reflect a typical 4-5-hour half day and therefore please assist the clerk with ensuring they are meeting the 5-day workweek.

-At the end of the block clerks need to submit a Clinical Calendar signed by their preceptor.
+At the end of the block, clerks need to submit a clinical calendar signed by their preceptor.
+The signed clinical calendar is due 4pm Wednesday of week 4.